 Path with Art offers multi-disciplinary arts programming, offered quarterly with a specific emphasis on the veteran experience.
 All veterans are welcome regardless of income.
 Our programming is guided by the Veterans’ Program Steering Committee which is composed of veterans and community members who work with veterans.
 Check out our Virtual Veterans Gallery.

-REGISTRATION Open SeptEMBER 10–28.
-Placement confirmations sent via email by October 3.
+REGISTRATION IS NOW Open January 6-19.
+Placement confirmations sent via email by January 23.

-Participants can enroll in each of the following for the Fall Program:
+Participants can enroll in each of the following for the Winter Program:

 1) Path with Art Singers or Veterans Choir,

-8) Access Art (check back in October for Access Art signup)
+6) Access Art (check back for Access Art signup)

 All programming is free and all applicable materials are included.
 Classes are either virtual or in-person.
 See our in-person policies here.